 - 4.6 Our ambition stretches beyond ensuring that all parts of the health and care system will satisfy minimum standards of care.
-The NHS Commissioning Board's objective is to pursue the long-term aim of the NHS being recognised globally as having the highest standards of caring, particularly for older people and at the end of people's lives. - 4.7 The quality of care is closely related to how well organisations engage, manage and support their own staff.
-The NHS Constitution includes important pledges to staff who provide NHS care, and the NHS Commissioning Board is required to promote the NHS Constitution in carrying out its functions.
-The Board also has a statutory duty as to promoting education and training, to support an effective system for its planning and delivery.
-The Board should support Health Education England in ensuring that the health workforce has the right values, skills and training to enable excellent care. - 4.8 The Government also expects to see the Board make significant progress by March 2015 in two principal areas.
+NHS England's objective is to pursue the long-term aim of the NHS being recognised globally as having the highest standards of caring, particularly for older people and at the end of people's lives. - 4.7 The quality of care is closely related to how well organisations engage, manage and support their own staff.
+The NHS Constitution includes important pledges to staff who provide NHS care, and NHS England is required to promote the NHS Constitution in carrying out its functions.
+NHS England also has a statutory duty as to promoting education and training, to support an effective system for its planning and delivery.
+They should support Health Education England in ensuring that the health workforce has the right values, skills and training to enable excellent care. - 4.8 The Government also expects to see NHS England make significant progress by March 2015 in two principal areas.
 The first objective is to make rapid progress in measuring and understanding how people really feel about the care they receive and taking action to address poor performance.
 The NHS staff survey provides important information about organisations' health, and it already asks whether staff would recommend their place of work to a family member or friend as a high-quality place to receive treatment and care (the 'friends and family test').
-However, staff are only asked this question annually, and the Board should ensure that much more regular feedback on the 'friends and family test' becomes the norm. - 4.9 Part of this objective is for the NHS Commissioning Board to introduce the 'friends and family' test for patients across the country: for all acute hospital inpatients and Accident and Emergency patients from April 2013; for women who have used maternity services from October 2013; and as rapidly as possible thereafter for all those using NHS services.
+However, staff are only asked this question annually, and NHS England should ensure that much more regular feedback on the 'friends and family test' becomes the norm. - 4.9 Part of this objective is for NHS England to introduce the 'friends and family' test for patients across the country: for all acute hospital inpatients and Accident and Emergency patients from April 2013; for women who have used maternity services from October 2013; general practice and community and mental health services by the end of December 2014; and the rest of NHS funded services by the end of March 2015.
 Hospitals with good scores on the 'friends and family' test will be financially rewarded. - 4.10 We want to boost professional and public pride in all the caring professions, and to empower patients to demand improvements where care is not as good as it could be.
-By 2015, a further part of this objective is to increase the proportion of people, across all areas of care, who rate their experience as excellent or very good. - 4.11 The second objective for the Board, which will require joined-up care between the NHS and local authorities across health, education and social services, is to improve the standards of care and experience for women and families during pregnancy and in the early years for their children.
-As part of this, we want the Board to work with partner organisations to ensure that the NHS: - offers women the greatest possible choice of providers;
+By 2015, a further part of this objective is to increase the proportion of people, across all areas of care, who rate their experience as excellent or very good. - 4.11 The second objective for NHS England, which will require joined-up care between the NHS and local authorities across health, education and social services, is to improve the standards of care and experience for women and families during pregnancy and in the early years for their children.
+As part of this, we want NHS England to work with partner organisations to ensure that the NHS: - takes forward the pledges they signed up to in Better health outcomes for children and young people: Our pledge,7 to improve the physical and mental health outcomes for all children and young people; - offers women the greatest possible choice of providers;